Syllabus, Bachelor's level, 2IS239

 Regarding competence and skills the student is expected to be able to on completion of the course:

 - use tools to analyse, find patterns in, and visualize large amounts of data,

 - compile and convert data from different data sources and data formats,

 - through programming create solutions for basic analysis and visualization of data.

 Regarding judgement and approach the student is expected to be able to on completion of the course:

 - identify and discuss ethical issues in relation to data analytics,

-- critically discuss methodological challenges associated with data analytics.
+- critically discussing methodological challenges associated with data analytics.

 The course provides both theoretical and practical knowledge and skills regarding storage, processing, analysis, and visualization of data.
 This includes compiling and investigating data to find patterns that can be useful in the organisation, for example, in the form of improved decision-making for the organisation's management.
-The course addresses concepts related to data analytics, such as big data, machine learning, artificial intelligence and visualization.
-The practical aspects of the course consist partly of the application of tools for analysis and visualization, and partly by laboratory exercises where the students in Python apply, use and adapt existing solutions within the field.
-In the course, students also learn how to prepare data in order to make it usable for data analytics.
+The course addresses concepts related to data analytics, such as big data, data lakes, machine learning, and visualization.
+The practical aspects of the course consist partly of the application of tools for analysis and visualization, and partly by laboratory exercises where the students develop their solutions in the field.
+In the course, students also learn how to compile data from different sources to enable data analysis.
 Data analytics can create great benefits for organisations, but also involve risks to individuals and society.
 The course, therefore, highlights ethical issues regarding data analytics.

 Teaching is given as lectures, seminars, supervision and laboratory work.
 Mandatory attendance may occur.